School of English

 Biography

 Before joining the Foundation Arts team in 2019, Sasha taught History at the University of Sheffield and English Literature at the University of Nottingham, and studied at University College London and Keble College Oxford.
-On Foundation Arts, she will be teaching Language and Culture, Media and Visual Culture, and the Project.
-In English, she teaches the early modern period, the Restoration, the Gothic, and Literature & Popular Culture.
+On Foundation Arts, she teaches Language and Culture, Narrative and Creativity, and the Project.
+In English, she teaches the early modern period, the Restoration, the Gothic, Victorian and Fin de siècle literature, and Literature & Popular Culture.

-An interdisciplinary scholar with an English Literature background and social history expertise, Sasha researches gender, sex and food as a nexus of cultural anxieties, from the early modern period to the present day.
-Her new book, Early Modern English Noblewomen and Self-Starvation, examines female food refusal during the early modern period, its literary representations, and its precise differentiation from the modern phenomenon of eating disorders.
-It represents the first interdisciplinary study of its kind.
-Currently, her ongoing research projects include the food behaviour of women in asylums in the nineteenth century; gender, embodiment, and sexuality in Edwardian school fiction; the Earl of Rochester; and the language of gender and power in early modern bastardy trials.
+An interdisciplinary scholar with an English Literature background and social history expertise, Sasha researches gender, sex and the body as a nexus of cultural anxieties, from the early modern period to the present day.
+Her first book, Early Modern English Noblewomen and Self-Starvation, examined female food refusal during the early modern period, its literary representations, and its precise differentiation from the modern phenomenon of eating disorders, the first interdisciplinary study of its kind.
+Now, her ongoing research interests include gendered embodiment and food behaviour; the history of emotions; gender, embodiment, and sexuality in Edwardian fiction; the Earl of Rochester; E.F.
+Benson; and hidden queer lives in the nineteenth and twentieth centuries.

 Expertise Summary